 Yes.
 Departmental fellowship awards are offered to outstanding applicants.
-Each complete application received by the February 15th deadline is automatically considered for these fellowships, which typically range from $1000-$4000.
+Each complete application received by the February 1 deadline is automatically considered for Terhune Scholarships that typically range from $1000-$4000.
 The exact amount and number of the awards, however, varies each year depending upon the pool of applicants and funds available.
-The department also offers some Terhune scholarship funds on a limited and competitive basis to help support students already admitted to the program who want to present their research at professional conferences or who need financial help for fieldwork costs.

-Many of our graduate students work part-time as Graduate Assistants or Teaching Assistants during their degree program, and this is another form of financial support.
+Many of our graduate students work part-time as Graduate Assistants or Instructional Student Assistants during their degree program, and this is another form of financial support.

-There are a few highly competitive campus-wide fellowships that highly qualified students may receive, if they are selected by the department admissions committee for nomination, and then selected by the campus-wide committee thereafter.
-Department nominations must be submitted by the end of February, and students are generally notified by April if they have been awarded a campuswide fellowship.
+There are a few highly competitive campus-wide fellowships that highly qualified students may receive if they are selected by the department admissions committee for nomination, and then selected by the campus-wide committee thereafter.
+Department nominations must be submitted in February, and students are generally notified by April if they have been awarded a campus-wide fellowship.

 For more information on scholarships and non-resident tuition waivers, see the Financial Aid and Scholarships page.

-Everyone is required to take the Seminar in Research Design (Pol S 615), and it is recommended to take it as soon as possible.
+Everyone is required to take the Seminar in Research Design (Pol S 615), so that is always a safe bet for registration.

 Otherwise, you are encouraged to enroll in seminars that will fulfill core requirements, especially 675, 655, 605, and 603.

-If you plan to complete an Advanced Certificate in Public Policy and/or the Advanced Certificate in Comparative and Global Politics, you might prioritize courses that will fulfill these requirements, as well.
-You may count these courses toward both the certificate and the general M.A .degree.
+If you plan to complete an Advanced Certificate in Public Policy and/or the Advanced Certificate in Global Politics, you might prioritize courses that will fulfill these requirements, as well.
+You may count these courses toward both the certificate and the general M.A. degree.

-Admission to the graduate program on a conditional basis means that you are eligible to enroll ingraduate level coursework but that your enrollment in the program will be reevaluated at the end of your first semester.
-Moreover, as a student you will lack “Classified Student Standing,” and thus you are not eligible to apply for Graduate Assistant teaching positions in the department.
+Admission to the graduate program on a conditional basis means that you are eligible to enroll in graduate level coursework but that your status in the program is dependent upon some requirement.
+For students who apply before completing their BA/BS, conditional status is lifted as soon as they provide evidence of their graduation.
+For others, the condition requires a minimum GPA for the first semester.
+Until the condition is lifted, you will lack “Classified Student Standing,” and thus not be eligible to apply for Graduate Assistant teaching positions in the department.
 For more specific information about the conditions of your enrollment, refer to your admission RDR (Request for Departmental Recommendation).
-Most conditional admits are required to maintain a certain GPA.
-Be sure that you understand what you need to do to meet the conditions.
-Once you have met the conditions, you need to complete a Change in Status Form and attain the Graduate Advisor’s signature and routing to the Graduate Division in order to register for your second semester.
+Once you have met the conditions for classified status, you need to complete a Change in Status Form and attain the Graduate Advisor’s signature in order to register for your second semester.

 We are aware of the challenges faced by international students as they transition to a graduate program in the United States and strive to smooth their path as much as possible.
 In addition to helping international students negotiate various bureaucratic hurdles as they apply and register to the program, we also strive to provide them financial support in various forms.